Salesforce’s AI grasps commonsense reasoning

 “It shows that it’s worthwhile for the [research] community to think about collecting explanations as they’re collecting new data sets,” said paper coauthor Bryan McCann. “[It turns out that] actually going to the trouble of having humans write a little sentence about why they [chose an answer to a question] will potentially be very useful … for accessibility, interpretability, and performance as well.”

-Work has already begun on CAGE frameworks with larger language models, which Socker predicts will boost accuracy even further.
+Work has already begun on CAGE frameworks with larger language models, which Socher predicts will boost accuracy even further.

 “You can plug in any language model that’s pretrained and has weights available.
 Our hypothesis is that as you get larger and larger language models, you’ll capture more and more common sense,” he said.
 “Before, knowledge conglomeration used to be thought of as a human-in-the-loop endeavor … and the nice thing here is we can allow this model to read text [and then] make sense from all the things that people are saying.
 It can read about the world … and really capture this common-sense reasoning ability.”